COLORADO SPRINGS BEST DENTAL IMPLANTS

 Read on to find out more about this state-of-the-art procedure!

 What Are Dental Implants?

-We understand that this sounds like a complicated and daunting procedure.
-However, Dr. Gary Moore is an excellent practitioner with more than two decades of experience.
+Dr. Gary Moore is an excellent practitioner with more than three decades of experience.
 He uses cutting edge technology to ensure precise implementation, and takes pride in his ability to foster a safe, comforting environment alongside a staff who will put you at ease throughout the course of your visits with us.

 Here is a step-by-step guide to help you better understand what’s involved in a the procedure for Colorado Springs best dental implants Here at Star Dental Institute, we believe that a firm knowledge of what’s to be expected makes for a more pleasant experience for both parties.

 - Complete numbness of the area being implanted is achieved via local anesthetic.

 - Dr. Moore than creates a precise incision over the area of the gum where the implant will be secured.

 - A state-of-the-art drill is then used to create space for the implant.